RevealBi/Documentation/en/developer/desktop-sdk/using-the-desktop-sdk/loading-dashboards.md

         var revealView = new RevealView();

-        // using path on the file system
-        RVDashboard dashboard = new RVDashboard(path);
+        // using a path within the file system RVDashboard dashboard = new RVDashboard(path);

-        // using s stream to create an RVDashboard object using (var fileStream = File.OpenRead(path))
+        // using a stream to create an RVDashboard object using (var fileStream = File.OpenRead(path))
         {
             dashboard = new RVDashboard(fileStream);